 Once all parts are submitted to the Office of Graduate Programs, your file will be forwarded to the Communication Graduate Program Director and reviewed.
 The Priority deadline for receipt of materials is February 1; however, applications will be reviewed on a rolling basis until the annual class of 35 students is complete.
+Students may apply to begin in any of our three semesters (August, January or May).
 Students interested in attending graduate school full-time (3-4 courses per term) may apply for a graduate assistantship which includes tuition remission and a stipend for 20 hours of work per week.
 Applications are available at http://jobs.nku.edu under student employment (graduate assistant positions).
 Graduate assistants will be selected on a competitive basis by the graduate program director.

-IV.
-CURRICULUM
+V. CURRICULUM